shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 It’s said that of the five senses (sight, hearing, smell, touch, and taste), smell is most powerfully linked to memory.
 We associate smells with many people and places around us.
 What if we used smell as means of communication, as a way to show that we’re thinking of one another?

-Aromigos are paired devices that enable long-distance communication through aromas.
+Aromigos are paired devices that enable long-distance communication through aroma.
 Each partner sets a personalized aroma and color, and through touch, they can concurrently control the emission of their aroma and light color, in their device and their partner’s.
-In turn, the presence of the partner’s aroma and light color represent the partner’s remote presence.
+In turn, the presence of the partner’s aroma and light color represent the partner’s way of saying, "I'm here and thinking of you."

 ## Narrative